skjsjhb/alal.js/README.md

    Output files locates in `dist/<target>`.

 ### Hints

+- `lzma-native` is disabled by default for platform `win32-arm64` (and other platforms not officially supported), as the library does not came with it prebuilt.
+ALAL uses a JS-based implementation under this case.
+Usages of LZMA are also reduced.

+  However, the software version is comparably slow and (more importantly) unreliable due to the lack of maintenance of the package.
+You might want to enable `lzma-native` manually.
+To do that:

+    1. Confirm that `lzma-native` has been built successfully (`yarn` and check for any errors).

+    2. Rebuild libraries using `@electron/rebuild` (`yarn electron-rebuild` will work).

+    3. Edit `src/constra/feature-matrix.json`, and add an entry:

+       ```json5
+       {
+         "enable": true,
+         "platform": "^win32-arm64$", // Or your platform name
+         "value": [
+           "lzma-native"
+         ]
+       }
+       ```

+    4. Edit `resource/build/resource-map.json`, and add a field:

+       ```json5
+       "<source/to/your/build>": "natives/lzma/${platform}/electron.napi.node"
+       ```

+       Where `<source/to/your/build>` should be the path to the rebuilt binaries **for electron**.
+If there are any dependencies (e.g. `liblzma.dll`), add extra entries to make the copy plugin realize them.

+    5. Run to check whether these modifications work.

 - The package script only builds the same output as the runner's platform. i.e. On macOS only macOS packges are built, etc. However, architecture of the host does not matter. (x64 packages can be built on arm64 and vice versa)